William9601/Euro-2020-Sweepstake/README.md

-# Euro 2020 Sweepstake Project
+# Euro 2020 Sweepstake Project - Dave and Will Development.

 > Codeworks Solo Project